 In a place like Charleston, your work is seen as a breath of fresh air as it is decidedly against the status quo.
 Why do you feel the need to do the type of art you do and what do you hope to accomplish by doing so?

-F: My work is reflective of my personal experiences and interests and I hope is illustrates that personal narrative is most important.
+F: My work is reflective of my personal experiences and interests and, I hope, illustrates that personal narrative is most important.
 Artists here produce very similar work.
 This isn’t news to anyone living in Charleston and it’s apparent to any visitors after spending an hour walking throughout downtown Charleston.

 Are you able to name some specific influences on your style?
 Positive or negative, what type of work, people, or music has helped shaped the Fletcher3 way of art?